Table Mountain, South Africa

 An imposing urban background

-Part of Devil's Peak looms behind the office buildings that fill Cape Town's Waterfront area.
+Part of Devil's Peak appears behind the commercial buildings that fill Cape Town's Waterfront area.

 king of heights